langchain-ai/langchain/docs/examples/prompts.rst

 `LLM Serialization <prompts/llm_serialization.ipynb>`_: A walkthrough of how to serialize LLMs to and from disk.

+`LLM Caching <prompts/llm_caching.ipynb>`_: Covers different types of caches, and how to use a cache to save results of LLM calls.

 `Custom LLM <prompts/custom_llm.ipynb>`_: How to create and use a custom LLM class, in case you have an LLM not from one of the standard providers (including one that you host yourself).